 While your prior history is relevant for determining reasonable accommodations, you should realize that we might not grant the same accommodations that you have received in the past.
 Your request for accommodations will be carefully reviewed according to what is reasonable and appropriate given the nature of your disability and the essential components of your academic program.
 The final authority regarding accommodations rests with the Dean of the College of Veterinary Medicine.

-Totally confidential counseling services are available at the college to all DVM students.
-All services are free.
-The counseling office which is located within the Office of Student and Academic Services.
+Confidential counseling services are available at the college to all DVM students.
+The counseling office is located within the Office of Student and Academic Services.
 The counselor, Taliet Gerretsen, is available to meet with students on Tuesday afternoons from 1-5pm.
 Students may schedule an appointment by contacting her at email@example.com

 Diverse approaches to personal problem resolution, including short-term psychotherapy, crisis intervention, stress management training, and academic counseling are used.
 Long-term therapy and psychotherapy can be arranged for those in need of these services.
-DVM students can also avail themselves of mental health services offered by University Health Services.
+DVM students can also avail themselves of mental health services offered by Cornell Health